 Wilkes University offeres five engineering programs.
-Three programs maintain professional accreditation (Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology, ABET, III Market Place, Suite 1050, Baltimore, MD 21202-4012; telephone: 410 347-7700): Electrical Engineering and Mechanical Engineering are housed in the Division of Engineering and Physics, and Environmental Engineering is housed within the Department of Geoenvironmental Sciences (see page 151).
+Three programs maintain professional accreditation (Engineering Commission Accreditation Accreditation Board for Engineering and Technology, ABET, III Market Place, Suite Baltimore, MD 21202-4012; telephone: 410 347-7700): Electrical Engineering and Mechanical Engineering are housed in the Division of Engineering and Physics, and Environmental Engineering is housed within the Department Geoenvironmental Sciences on page 128.
 Two additional engineering programs are configured to provide greater flexibility to pursue depth and breadth in specific areas of interest to the student: Applied and Engineering Sciences and Engineering Management, both housed in the Division of Engineering and Physics.